What Is Ptosis (Droopy Eyelids, Droopy Eyes)?

 Treatment options include:

-For milder cases, the surgery involves shortening and tightening the levator muscle or repairing the levator aponeurosis.
+In milder cases, the surgery involves shortening and tightening the levator muscle or repairing the levator aponeurosis.

-In general, ptosis surgery is quite safe.
+In general, ptosis surgery is safe.
+However, you should consider potential complications like:

-However, leading a healthy lifestyle may reduce your risk of developing diseases such as high blood pressure, diabetes, and heart disease.
-These conditions can lead to complications that cause ptosis, among more serious medical problems.
+Ptosis is not always preventable.
+However, a healthy lifestyle may reduce your risk of developing diseases such as high blood pressure, diabetes, and heart disease.

 These are some areas you can consider to improve your lifestyle: